MMZBin/Blender_Add-on_Manager/README.md

 ## Features
 - Automation of registering and unregistering add-on-related classes (`Operator`, `Panel`, `PropertyGroup`, etc.)
 - Abstraction of keymap registration and unregistration
-- Abstraction of custom property registration, retrieval, and unregistration
+- Abstraction of property group registration, retrieval, unregistration, and type definition provision.
 - Provision of some predefined constants

 ### Add-on Class Management ([AddonManager](/addon_manager.py))
 - Automatically retrieves and registers/unregisters modules within the `modules` folder and the classes related to add-ons defined in them (`bpy.types.bpy_struct` subclasses).
+    - However, subclasses of `bpy.types.WorkSpaceTool` are excluded, so please register them manually.
 - If the file system is scanned (when `is_debug_mode = true` or `module.pkl` does not exist), logs will be displayed in the console during startup.
     - Once loading is complete, a `modules.pkl` file will be created under the [data](/data/) folder.
 If `is_debug_mode = false`, modules will be loaded from this cache.
     - __Unless there is a special reason, it is better to set `is_debug_mode = false` and not include `modules.pkl` when releasing your add-ons.__